 If necessary, cancel or reschedule your appointment by 24 hours on the preceding business day to avoid a $30 missed-appointment charge.

 1. What do Physical Therapists do?

 Assess movement disorders, evaluate bone, ligaments, tendons, and nerves and other tissues to see how they affect movement.
 While many patients seek treatment for pain related complaints, some seek out physical therapy to learn how to move and function more efficiently.
-Physical Therapy can be beneficial for anything that limits someone in his/her ability to function in his/her normal environment.
-Our philosophy is to return to an individual his/her highest level of function in the quickest and safest fashion.
+Physical Therapy can be beneficial for anything that limits someone in their ability to function in their normal environment.
+Our philosophy is to return an individual to their highest level of function in the quickest and safest fashion.

 3. What do I need to do before making an appointment?